BestTimesToVisit.com Logo

 packing

 Pack comfortable walking shoes – Lisbon is a city of hills and cobblestones!
-You'll be doing a lot of exploring on foot, and your feet will thank you after a day of climbing up to São Jorge Castle or wandering through Bairro Alto.
+You'll be doing a lot of exploring on foot, and your feet will thank you.
+Even if you plan to use public transport, many of the most charming discoveries are made by wandering.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.